 If a student needs to place an important phone call during the school day, he or she can request faculty permission, and such calls can be made from the main office.
-If a family member needs to reach a student, he or she can call the main school phone, and the student may be called to the office to speak
+If a family member needs to reach a student, he or she can call the main school phone, and the student may be called to the office to speak.

-If a student fails to turn off a cell phone or other personal electronic device and it goes off or is otherwise found by a staff member, this counts as a personal electronic violation.
+If a student fails to turn off a cell phone or other personal electronic and it goes off or is used within the instructional setting, this counts as a personal electronic violation.
 The student will be subject to the escalating disciplinary action steps below.